rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 ```

-IMPORTANT: the gtemail / email used here, MUST be the same as your will have within your GPG Keys because will be checked afterwards when we add the public GPG keys within the Gitea Server:
+IMPORTANT: the gtemail / email used here MUST be the same as what you will have within your GPG Keys because it will be checked afterwards when we add the public GPG keys within the Gitea Server:

 * Get user Id of the regular user: